 No discussion of self-help recruiting would be complete without considering the advice Abigail Adams gave to her husband, then-congressman John Adams, when drafting the laws governing our new American experiment.
-“I desire you would remember the ladies, and be more generous and favourable to them than your ancestors,” advised Abigail.
+“I desire you would remember the ladies, and be more generous and favorable to them than your ancestors,” advised Abigail.

 Of course, Abigail wouldn’t dream of a woman picking up a sledgehammer or wielding a crowbar in a colonial construction project.
 But, before World War II, no one could imagine a woman lifting a rivet gun in a defense production factory.